jam-odoo/odoo-client-api/README.md

 Feature to be Added are :

-- Wrokflow methods
 - Report Priting API
 - Tools lib.
  - CSV reader
- - Server Friendly Text Sanitizer
+ - Server Friendly Text Sanitizer(Unicode, UTF-8)
 - A Fork with ODBC Features.